Guo Quan

-Guo Quan (郭泉 (Guō Quán); born 1968) is a Chinese human rights activist.
+Guo Quan (郭泉 (Guō Quán); born 1968) is a Chinese human rights activist, former Judge and a dedicated scholar in philosophy and sociology.
 He founded the China New Democracy Party.
 He is a State Owned Enterprise cadre, secretary of the Nanjing Economic Restructuring Commission and Nanjing People's Court cadre.

-In 1996 he earned a master's degree from Nanjing University's Sociology Department.
-In 1999 he received a PhD in philosophy from Nanjing University.
-From 1999–2001 he was a post-doctorate researcher at Nanjing Normal University.
+He received both a PhD in philosophy and a master's degree of sociology from Nanjing University.

+From 1999 to 2001 he was a post-doctorate researcher at Nanjing Normal University.

-In 2001 he was retained as a professor and PhD candidate advisor at Nanjing Normal University.
+In 2001 he was a both a professor and a PhD candidate advisor at Nanjing Normal University.
 He is also a researcher in the Nanjing Massacre Research Center.